meeque/tls-playground/cert/README.md

   fingerprint  Calculate fingerprint of a cert, CSR, or key <file>.

-  request      Create a certificate signing request based on a config <file>.
+  request      Create a key-pair and a certificate signing request based on a config <file>.

   selfsign     Create a self-signed certificate based on a config <file> file or an existing CSR <file>.